Last updated: February 12, 2021 @ 07:29AM

 Undergraduate applicants whose first language is not English must provide evidence of proficiency in English.
 Please review the following link to learn more: https://brocku.ca/admissions/english-proficiency/

 Students entering Canada from other countries are required to comply with Canadian immigration requirements.
-Student Study Permits are issued abroad by Canadian diplomatic, consular or immigration officers.
-Where there is no Canadian representative, prospective students may apply to representatives of the British government.
 An original letter of acceptance from Brock University must be presented at that time.

 Registration in co-operative programs is available only to students eligible for employment in Canada in their chosen field.